junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 The doors have two-digit numbers on them showing the apartment numbers, and almost all have name tags labelled next to it: "W. Wallace", "J. Watson", "M. Wheeler", "J. Whittaker"...

 Dean recognizes one from the missing people report he and Cas saw on the newspaper that morning -- this morning, this very same day's morning when he was having that awesome breakfast.
-God, the time feels like ancient ago.
-Looks like he has found all the missing people then, if they are all in this very building.
+God, that feels like ancient ago.
+At least it seems like he has found all the missing people then, if they are all in this very building.
 But how on earth can they get everyone outta here, with probably a million creepy Weeping Angel statues guarding the place and the whole Manhattan?

 Dean shifts his attention to the end of the corridor.
 The light on the ceiling is not bright enough to shine up all the way toward the end.

 "Dean --" Rory calls after him.

 "Give me a sec."
-Dean says, walking cautiously toward the shadowed wall.
-The gut feeling growls in his brain like some answers are urging themselves out, as soon as he puts the last missing piece into the puzzle.
-And something tells him the answer is right there.
+Dean says, walking cautiously toward the shadowed end wall.
+The instinct feeling growls in his brain like some answers crawling their way out, waiting for him to put the last missing piece into the puzzle.
+And something tells him the answer is *right there*.

-The stone alcove in the wall blends naturally with the rest of the decoration, looking exactly like a part of the building -- as old and dusty as everything else is, covered by cobwebs.
+The stone alcove in the wall blends in naturally with the rest of the decoration, looking exactly like a coherent part of the building -- as old and dusty as everything else is, covered by cobwebs.

 Dean stands close enough to see there is an Angel statue sitting in the alcove, but not close enough to have a clear look at the face.
 This one looks particularly familiar, but her face is hidden in her palms.
 Her short, straight hair dangles down before her ears, reaching her shoulders.